kimvanwyk/python3-poetry-container/README.md

 A manifest file detailing the Python, pip, and Poetry versions and the installed Python packages is in a file inside the image at **/manifest.txt**.

+# Update Schedule

+This image is built and pushed to registries once a month, including the latest Python, pip and Poetry versions available at the time.

 # Development

 The source for this image is kept and developed in [this GitLab repository](https://gitlab.com/kimvanwyk/python3-poetry-container).